spread-ai/docs-comments/docs/module-2/querying-spread.md

      <figcaption>Explore the `createdAt` field</figcaption>
 </figure>

 To run a test call select the **▶️ Run** button at the top of the **Operation** window.
-Remeber that we have to provide the `datasetId` to get the data from the right data set.
+Remember that we have to provide the `datasetId` to get the data from the right dataset.

-!!! info "Example dataset ID"

-     For the demonstration we have set up a dataset with the ID: `"EsfDatasets/de892a79-efab-4176-a282-e2c117cd1e23"`.
-Use this as the `datasetId` in the query.

 <figure markdown="span">
      ![Running the API call](src/createdat-run.png){ .img-medium }